 The Focus Shouldn’t Be on Racism

 Black people are not lighter versions of white people, living in their shadows.
-The differences between being born black and being born white is NOT racism.
+The difference between being born black and being born white is NOT racism.

 I just can’t imagine teaching my daughter to be a strong and proud woman by focusing our conversations on men’s sexism.